-The Nontransmitted BSSID Count field is 1 octet in length and is present when the Nontransmitted BSSID Count subfield is 1; otherwise it is absent.
+The Nontransmitted BSSID Count field is present when the Nontransmitted BSSID Count subfield is 1; otherwise it is absent.
 The Nontransmitted BSSID Count field indicates the number of Nontransmitted BSSIDs in the Multiple BSSID set.

 The Short SSID List field is defined in Figure 9-625b (Short SSID List field).